1jour1vin

 Guide Hachette des vins

-Embedded in the Bordeaux urban area, like its neighbor Haut-Brion, this 4.7-hectare cru owes its name to the Grands Carmes, its owners until the French Revolution, when it was sold as national property.
-A wine merchant bought it and in 1840 passed it on to the Chantecaille family, who kept it until 2010, when it was bought by the Pichet real estate group.
-In 2012, Patrice Pichet bought part of Ch. le Thil Comte Clary, doubling its surface area from 4.7 ha to 10.3 ha.
+Nestled in the Bordeaux metropolitan area, like its neighbor Haut-Brion, this 4.7-hectare vineyard owes its name to the Grands Carmes, its owners until the Revolution, which led to its sale as national property.
+A wine merchant bought it and passed it on in 1840 to the Chantecaille family, who kept it until 2010, when it was bought by the Pichet real estate group.
+In 2012, Patrice Pichet doubled the estate's size from 4.7 hectares to 10.3 hectares by purchasing part of Ch. le Thil Comte Clary.

 Robert Parker - Wine Advocate